Nilly Robot

 “What was that thing?”
 Jenna shivered and surveyed the wreckage.
 “For that matter, what are you?”

 “Some asshole's personal problems,” I muttered, politely ignoring the second question, less politely ignoring the little voice that said I'd just answered it anyway.
-“It was something he made up.
+“Something he made up.
 A reoccurring nightmare, maybe, or some kind of phobia.”

 “It looked like his uncle.”